tattersoftware/codeigniter4-visits/README.md

 ## Configuration (optional)

 The library's default behavior can be altered by extending its config file.
-Copy src/Config/Visits.php.example to app/Config/Visits.php and follow the instructions in the comments.
+Copy Visits.php.example to app/Config/Visits.php and follow the instructions in the comments.
 If no config file is found in app/Config the library will use its own.

 ## Usage

-If installed correctly CodeIgniter 4 will detect and autoload the library, service, and config.
+If installed correctly CodeIgniter 4 will detect and autoload the class, service, and config.
 Get an instance of the service:
 `$visits = Services::('visits');`
 Then use the `record` method to log the current visit:
 `$visits->record();`
-Recommended usage would be to include both these steps in `BaseController`, in the `initController` method, so it is run on every load.
+**Recommended:** Include both these steps in `BaseController` in the `initController()` method so traffic is recorded on every load.

 ## Accessing data